plut/InfinityEngine.jl/README.md

 in Java and hence quite slow.

-Currently, this module can load all the un-modded game data in almost-negligible time (about 2 milliseconds on a typical laptop for a BG1EE installation, assuming Julia is already running).
+Currently, this module can load all the un-modded game data in almost-negligible time (a few milliseconds on a typical laptop for a BG1EE installation, assuming Julia is already running).

 ## Dialogs